tinks/sample-docs-hugo/content/installation_guides/live_tv_app/installation_process.md

    account=in-rel-demo
    logo_position=bottom-left
    ```
-1. Save the file with the name `invidi.properties`.
+1. Save the file with the name `company.properties`.
 1. Enter the following command from the terminal to connect to the Android TV box:

    ```